 - Lifting disability

-- Individuals from disadvantaged backgrounds, defined as those who meet two or more of the following criteria.
+- Individuals from low socioeconomic status backgrounds, defined as those who meet two or more of the following criteria.
 Please check those that apply to you.
 On the application, please check the appropriate boxes, if any, in the Demographics section that apply to you.

 - Have/had no parents or legal guardians who completed a bachelor’s degree (i.e., you are a first-generation college student).

 - Were or currently are eligible for Federal Pell grants.

 - Were or currently are homeless, as defined by the McKinney-Vento Homeless Assistance Act.

 - Were or currently are in the foster care system.

 - Received support from the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) as a parent or child.

 - Were eligible for the Federal Free and Reduced Lunch Program for two or more years.

 In addition to coming from a background that is traditionally underrepresented in STEM, students must also meet the following additional requirements to be eligible for the WSU-MARC program.